CPA Artist Residencies

 The DisTIL Fellowship extends over several semesters as a way to recognize that collaboration does not happen overnight.
 It requires many meetings and time to build the shared trust, respect, and vocabulary that can allow for artistic and intellectual exchanges to take place.
 DisTIL Fellows spend 2-3 years visiting campus, connecting with faculty, and sharing the results of their ideas and discussions with the wider community.

 The Commons Residency and Festival was founded in 2019.
-In 20/21, the Commons is going digital: the residency (awarded to four locally-based artists) took place in fall 2020, and the festival will stream digitally over four weekends starting January 29, 2021, featuring the artists’ performances and “Shop Talks,” a new roundtable discussion series (learn more).
+In 20/21, the Commons went digital: The residency (awarded to four locally-based artists) took place in fall 2020, and the festival streamed digitally over four weekends starting January 29, 2021, featuring the artists’ performances and “Shop Talks,” a new roundtable discussion series.

 The goal of the Commons is to strengthen the performing arts activities of the Triangle, North Carolina area as a site of community, discussion, hospitality, and process.
 A “commons” is defined as “land or resources belonging to or affecting the whole of a community.”
 In an ideal community, each member contributes resources to a shared pool; these pooled resources, in turn, benefit each individual.